SamoraDC/SamoraDC/README.md

 <h1 align='center'>
- Hello World!🌎 I'm Davi Castro Samora🧑🏽‍💻 I'm From Brazil
+ Hello World!🌎 I'm Davi Castro Samora🧑🏽‍💻 From Brazil🇧🇷

 </h1>

 <h3 align= 'center'>
-Professional with 8+ years of experience, which was spent working in Industrial, Military and Defence.
-Always studying, reading articles and observing this World, and learning Data Science.
+Professional with 🎱+ years of experience, which was spent working in Industrial🧑‍🏭, Military🪖 and Defence Department👨‍💼.
+Always studying, love reading technology articles📖 and observing the beauty Nature🌳, and in the moment learning Data Science.
 </h3>

 <h4 align= 'center'>
-Aspiring to be and studing daily the Data Science👨🏽‍🔬
+That's a small part of Me☂️⚡
 </h4>